Alex-ABPerson/ABPaint/README.md

 - You can do much more complicated shapes.
 - Certain effects can only be achieved with Bitmaps - like making a mask around some text with the fill tool, for example.
+- It's better for producing pixel art in then vectors are.

 ## How do I use it?